Bangladesh House Building Finance Corporation

-Bangladesh House Building Finance Corporation (BHBFC) is a specialized public financial institution that finances the construction and renovation of houses and purchasing residential apartments in all over Bangladesh and its headquarters is located in 22 Purana Paltan, Dhaka.
+Bangladesh House Building Finance Corporation (BHBFC) is a specialized public financial institution that finances the construction and renovation of houses and the purchase of residential apartments.

 History

-The institution was set up in 1973 under presidential orders.
+The institution was established in 1973 under presidential orders.
 It gives loans for only individual home construction and has faced criticism for giving loans mostly to government employees.
 It is headquartered in a 10-storey building in Paltan, Dhaka.
-In 2013 Hefazat-e-Islam Bangladesh tried to burn down the institution’s headquarters and vandalized 12 cars.
+In 2013, Hefazat-e-Islam Bangladesh tried to burn down the institution's headquarters and vandalized 12 cars.

 Managing director

-MD.
-ABDUL MANNAN is the current managing director of Bangladesh House Building Finance Corporation.
-Managing director is the chief executive and on behalf of the board, directs and controls the whole affairs of the corporation.
+Md.
+Abdul Mannan is the current managing director of the Bangladesh House Building Finance Corporation.
+The managing director serves as the chief executive and, on behalf of the board, directs and controls the affairs of the corporation.